 East of the stadium on Highbury Grove there is the Highbury Barn Tavern and The Gunners Supporter Bar which has lots of memorabilia, with many regarding Drayton Park Arms as the unofficial away supporters bar meaning that predictably it gets busy on matchdays.

-Food - Places to Eat
+Food - Places to eat

 Again, Holloway Road is where most of the nearby dining options are found with the likes of a Greggs, Costa, Sainsbury’s local and even a McDonalds.
-Inside the Emirates fans are also well catered for food wise, however prices are regarded as some of the most expensive in English football.

 If you are not too bothered about eating/drinking close to Arsenal’s stadium then you could always just stick with the places within your train station.